hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 - Handle errors and closure:

   - Watch `$ws_error` and `$ws_ready` to show user-friendly status.
-  - Listen to `nablla-ws-error` and `nablla-ws-close` if you need more precise handling or logging.
+  - Listen to `sercrod-ws-error` and `sercrod-ws-close` if you need more precise handling or logging.

 - Design your own reconnection strategy:

-  - Nablla intentionally avoids automatic reconnect loops.
+  - Sercrod intentionally avoids automatic reconnect loops.
   - If you need reconnects, implement them explicitly using:
     - `host.websocket.reconnect()`.
     - Or by calling `host.websocket.connect(url, into)` from your own timers or event handlers.